iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 ---
 ### **Examples And Exercises**

 Here is a good list of exercises from the textbook that will enhance our understanding of the matter.
-The specific examples that are incomplete spaces are interesting and they had been separated into: [[Examples of Incomplete, Complete Metrics Space]].
+The specific examples that are incomplete spaces are interesting and they had been separated into: [[Examples for Metric Space]].

 **Example: Interior of $l_+^\infty$ is Empty**